There are two ways to Facebook your baby’s photos.

 Even then, assume that everything you post could languish online forever.
 That means no potty pics.
 No geotagging.
 Don’t disclose your baby’s full name, birth date or daycare centre.

 As your kids grow, you can show them what you're choosing to share (or not), and the safeguards you're putting into place.
 Let them vet what you post.
 You’ll teach them the value of privacy and their rights.
 After all, one day they’ll be making their own social media decisions.
 This way, they'll have some savvy.

-When my son was born, I resisted the urge to plaster his beautiful face all over my Facebook page.
-I didn’t want to be one of those moms who bombards her social media profiles with cute photos and tales about whether her baby slept through the night or how much he pooped (one friend of mine recently posted “my son just pooped all over my iPhone”).
+When my son was born, I resisted the urge to plaster his beautiful face all over my social media.
+I didn’t want to be one of those moms who bombards her Instagram with cute photos and tales about whether her baby slept through the night or how much he pooped (one friend of mine recently posted “my son just pooped all over my iPhone”).

 Given that so much of our lives are lived through cyberspace these days, I didn't want to create a digital footprint for my son that would haunt him in his teen years.
 Sure, my friend’s poop post received many “likes” but I wondered how his son will feel when he’s 12 and comes across that post.
 OK, Facebook may not even be around 10 years from now, but the digital universe is vast and I’ve always taken the approach to never put anything online that I wouldn’t want my mother, my employer or my kids to see.
 Shouldn’t my son be given the same privilege to create his own online identity when he’s old enough to decide what he wants to put out there rather than inherit the one I’ve created for him?

 Plus, there’s the safety issue.
 Denise Lisi DeRosa from the Family Online Safety Institute, warned me of a new trend called digital kidnapping.
 “People are going online and role playing that they’re parents when in fact they’re not.
 They’re taking photos of other people’s kids and posting as though the child is theirs.”
 Creepy.